Your brain is paying a tax you never agreed to

 Media multitasking is the simultaneous use of multiple media streams or digital platforms – such as checking email while watching a video – which research by Ophir, Nass, and Wagner found degrades cognitive control rather than strengthening it [4].

-People who multitask the most are the worst at filtering irrelevant information, the worst at managing working memory, and the worst at switching between tasks efficiently [5].
+People who multitask the most are the worst at filtering irrelevant information, the worst at managing working memory, and the worst at switching between tasks efficiently [4].
+Subsequent studies have produced mixed replication results, but the original Ophir finding remains the most cited on this question.
 The popular belief that frequent switching “trains your brain” to switch better is directly contradicted by the evidence.
 What frequent switching does train is a tolerance for shallow attention – a comfort with never quite finishing one thought before starting another.

 “Human cognitive architecture imposes a fundamental limitation on working memory capacity that cannot be overcome through practice or familiarity with multitasking environments.” – Sweller, van Merrienboer, and Paas (2019) [3]